Francis Preston Blair: Early life and education

+Career

-During the social and financial turmoil caused by the Panic of 1819, Blair joined the so-called Relief Party of Kentucky.
+During the social and financial turmoil caused by the Panic of 1819, Blair joined the Relief Party of Kentucky.
 He participated in the Old Court – New Court controversy in Kentucky.
 He was president of the public Bank of the Commonwealth, which opened in May 1821 to provide relief for debtors.
 The Bank's charter was denied by the Kentucky Court of Appeals (KCoA), which was backed by the United States 7th Circuit Court of Appeals.
 The KCoA ruled that the relief measures already started were unconstitutional.
 The state legislature abolished the KCoA, and created a new Court of Appeals, but the Justices of the old KCoA refused to accept this act or turn over the Court's records.
 In 1824, Blair was appointed Clerk of the "New Court", and led a party which broke into the clerk's office and seized the records.
 A few years later, the New Court was abolished and Blair returned.

 As an ardent follower of Andrew Jackson, he helped him to carry Kentucky in the 1828 presidential election.
 In 1830, he was made editor of The Washington Globe, the newspaper that was the recognized organ of the Jacksonian democracy.
 In this capacity, and as a member of Jackson's unofficial advisory council, the so-called "Kitchen Cabinet", he exerted a powerful influence on national politics.
 The Washington Globe was the administration's voice until 1841, and the chief Democratic organ until 1845, when Blair ceased to be its editor.
 He partnered with John C. Rives, and started a printing house, receiving profitable orders from Congress, including publishing the proceedings of Congress in The Congressional Globe, the precursor of the Congressional Record.
 During his time in Washington serving Jackson, Blair acquired in 1836 what later became known as the Blair House at Washington, D.C.

-Politician
+Throughout his life, Blair suffered from tuberculosis.